gitextensions/GitExtensionsDoc/source/plugins.rst

       Enter any arguments to msbuild.

-.. settingspage:: Bitbucket Server

-    For repositories is hosted on Atlassian Bitbucket Server, the plugin cannot be used for bitbucket.org.
-    For more information see: https://www.atlassian.com/software/bitbucket/enterprise/data-center

-    This plugin will enable you to view and create pull requests for Bitbucket.

-    .. setting:: Bitbucket Username

-      The username required to access Bitbucket.

-    .. setting:: Bitbucket Password

-      The password required to access Bitbucket.

-    .. setting:: Specify the base URL to Bitbucket

-      The URL from which you will access Bitbucket.

-    .. setting:: Disable SSL verification

-      Check this option if you do not require SSL verification to access Bitbucket Server.

 .. settingspage:: Create local tracking branches

     This plugin will create local tracking branches for all branches on a remote repository.